 YOUR RIGHTS AND OBLIGATIONS UNDER THE TAXATION LAWS

 You have certain rights under the taxation laws, including the right to seek a private ruling from the Australian Taxation Office (ATO) or to appeal or object against a decision made by the Commissioner.
-As relevant, we will provide further information to you concerning your rights under the Australian taxation laws while we provide our service to you.
+As relevant, we will provide further information to you concerning your rights under the Australian taxation laws while we provide our service to you and endeavour to inform you of any possible penalties and other legal tax consequences to enable you to make an informed decision about your position.
 You also have certain obligations under the Australian taxation laws, such as the obligation to keep proper records and the obligation to lodge returns by the due date.

 OUR OBLIGATION TO COMPLY WITH THE LAW

 We have a duty to act in your best interests.
 However, the duty to act in your best interests is subject to an overriding obligation to comply with the law even if that may require us to act in a manner that may be contrary to your interests.
 For example, we could not lodge an Income Tax Return for you that we knew to be false in a material respect.

 We also have an obligation to ensure that we manage conflicts of interest as they arise.
 In this regard, we have arrangements in place to ensure that we manage potential or actual conflicts of interest.
 The effective operations of these arrangements depend, in part, on you complying with your obligation to disclose any potential conflicts of interest to us (as mentioned previously).

 Our advice and/or services will be based on Australian Taxation Laws in force at the date of the provision of the advice and/or services.
 It is your responsibility to seek updated advice if you intend to rely on our advice at a later stage.
 We note that Australian Taxation Laws are often subject to frequent change and our advice will not be updated unless specifically requested by you at the time of the change in law or announced change in law.